-Ventilation The enhancement of ventilation capacity during SBO to ensure equipment operability.
-Activity Action No. 3.2.8.1 Recommendations from National Stress test Report 3.2.8.1.1 NPP Temelin: Analysis of heat transfer from the I&C after losing the ESW (tab.34) 25, 26, 29, 30 3.2.8.2 Recommendations from ENSERG Country Peer Review 3.2.8.2.1 NPP Temelin: Analysis of heat removal from I&C systems following a loss of ESW (page 17.)
+Ventilatio Activity cement of ventilation capacity during SBO to ensure equipment operability.
+Action No. 3.2.8.1 Recommendations from National Stress test Report 3.2.8.1.1 NPP Temelin: Analysis of heat transfer from the I&C after losing the ESW (tab.34) 25, 26, 29, 30 3.2.8.2 Recommendations from ENSERG Country Peer Review 3.2.8.2.1 NPP Temelin: Analysis of heat removal from I&C systems following a loss of ESW (page 17.)
 25, 26, 29, 30 3.2.8.3 ENSREG -Follow-up fact finding site visit NPP Temelin 3.2.8.3.1 Analysis of the heat removal from I&C systems following a loss of ESW (page 3.)
-25, 26, 29, 30 ain and Emergency Control Rooms Emergency Control Rooms Activity The enhanc and adequa Activity Action No. The enhanc and adequa Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 The enhanc and adequa recommenc Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 dations).
+25, 26, 29, 30 Main and ain and Emergency Control Rooms Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability Activity Main and The enhanc and adequa Main and The enhanc and adequa Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 Activity Action No. Main and The enhanc and adequa recommenc Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 dations).
 Habitability of control rooms/emergency centres under DEC conditions.
-The enhance and adequa recommence 3.2.9.1 Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 dations).
+Main and The enhanc and adequa recomment 3.2.9.1 Emergency Control Rooms ement of the main control room (MCR), the emergency control room (ECR) and emergency control centre (ECC) to ensure continued operability ite habitability conditions in the event of a station black-out (SBO) and in the event of the loss of DC (this also applies to Topic 3 dations).
 Habitability of control rooms/emergency centres under DEC conditions.
 Recommendations from National Stress test Report NPP Temelin: Action No.